A gold medal in forest destruction?

 Mizuho, SMBC — bankrolling forest destruction and climate disaster.

 The Japanese megabanks Mizuho and SMBC were gold sponsors for the Tokyo Olympics.
 But they were, and still are, bound to score last when it comes to their climate and forest footprints.

 Both are financing fossil fuel projects like massive coal plants in Southeast Asia, while also bankrolling problematic palm oil and pulpwood plantations in Indonesia.
 Pretty unworthy for sponsors of “the greenest Games ever!”

 RAN has been highlighting the connection between bad banks, climate chaos and forest destruction for years — and we’re finally seeing these banks make commitments that could transform their business model.
 But we’ll keep up the pressure until these banks turn off the faucet of money to dirty fossil fuels and forest-destroying companies.

 Champions of Change!

 Over the past couple of years, RAN and our partners have filed grievances with Tokyo 2020’s organizing committee, revealed Korindo’s dark deeds through countless investigations and case studies on the ground in Indonesia, and held many many meetings with executives from Japanese banks and brands.

 Our efforts are bearing fruit, as we see small but important progress on the collective commitment to keep forests standing.

-Achieving truly sustainable commitments and ensuring that the Olympics don’t come at the expense of communities or forests is critical for the Tokyo Olympics and beyond.
+Achieving truly sustainable commitments and ensuring that the Olympics don’t come at the expense of communities or forests are going to be critical for any city, organizing committee, and sponsors who want to hold and be involved in Olympic Games, as the bar for what counts as “green” or “sustainable” needs to be raised continuously.
 Tracing the funding funnel from banks to destructive industries and cutting them off at the source is the key to winning the fight on all of our campaigns.